Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 What Is the Statute of Limitations for a Brain Injury in Pennsylvania?

 Pennsylvania’s statute of limitations for filing civil lawsuits in personal injury actions is two years.
-A brain injury generally falls under this category, whether the harm was from medical malpractice, slip-and-fall, a car accident in Pennsylvania, or a sports injury.
+A brain injury generally falls under this category, whether the harm was from medical malpractice, slip-and-fall, or a car accident in Pennsylvania.
 The default is that the statute of limitations begins on the day the injury occurred, such as the date of the sports match that resulted in the brain injury.

 What Is the Purpose of the Statute of Limitations?